Québécois nation motion: Evolution of motion

-Debate over federal government recognition of a Quebec nation was triggered during the leadership race for the Liberal Party of Canada during a September 10, 2006 leadership debate in Quebec City.
-Leading candidate and political scientist Michael Ignatieff mused that Quebec should be recognized as a nation in the Canadian constitution.
-When the Quebec wing of the federal Liberals adopted a similar resolution on October 21, 2006, many Liberals began questioning Ignatieff's judgement.
+Debate over federal government recognition of a Quebec nation was triggered during the 2006 Liberal Party of Canada leadership election during the September 10 debate in Quebec City.
+Leading candidate and historian Michael Ignatieff mused that Quebec should be recognized as a nation in the Canadian constitution.
+When the Quebec wing of the federal Liberals adopted a similar resolution on October 21, many Liberals began questioning Ignatieff's judgement.
 In his 1992 book Blood and Belonging, Ignatieff had championed the cause of civic nationalism based on "a community of equal, rights-bearing citizens, united in patriotic attachment to a shared set of political practices and values."
 Now he was endorsing "a nation, with a language, history, culture and territory that marks them out as a separate people", which sounded to many like ethnic nationalism.
 Justin Trudeau, son of former Prime Minister Pierre Trudeau, criticized Ignatieff for lacking political judgement.